How PolyAI Voice Agents Take Payments: PCI-Compliant AI Voice Payments

 1. Gateway routing — Shuttle tokenises the card data and routes it to the appropriate payment gateway.
 The gateway is determined by the merchant's configuration — different PolyAI customers can use different PSPs.

 1. Result returned — Shuttle fires a webhook with the transaction result: success or failure, a transaction ID, and a masked card reference.
 No card data.
-PolyAI's agent picks up and confirms the payment in natural language.
+Your application records the result, and PolyAI's agent confirms the payment in natural language.

 How It Works: Step by Step